apache/zeppelin/docs/interpreter/cassandra.md

 The **Cassandra** interpreter is using the official **[Cassandra Java Driver]** and most of the parameters are used to configure the Java driver

-Below are the configuration parameters and their default value.
+Below are the configuration parameters and their default values.

  <table class="table-configuration">
    <tr>